Take Your Garden to the Next Level – Learn Fertilizing Basics and How to Use Them

 Few gardeners are content to plant a garden and then relax while Mother Nature works her magic.
-We want to nourish, nurture, coddle, coax, even cajole small growing things into big, showy specimens.
-That takes fertilizer.
+We want to nourish, nurture, coddle, coax, and even cajole small growing things into big, showy specimens.
+This takes fertilizer.

 Most fertilizers contain a mix of nutrients plants need for healthy growth.
 The three numbers you see on the label refer to macronutrients, which contribute to overall healthy development while promoting lush green foliage or eye-popping blossoms.
 The numbers represent the percentage of three essential macronutrients: nitrogen, phosphorus, and potassium.
 A balanced fertilizer might have a 20-20-20 mix, while a mix intended to boost blossom production might be 10-52-10.